 For me, those lazy Saturdays spent at the farmer's market are represent my independence as a college student.
 I cared enough about my wellbeing to dedicate that time to learning about and purchasing the fresh foods that made up most of my diet.
 There will always be moments in your life that you find yourself wishing you could share with another, but acknowledge the moments that you feel content with having a moment or an experience that is yours and yours alone.
 Those are the memories that you return to as a way of reconnecting to yourself.
 Challenge yourself to make a point of romanticizing them!

 Alone doesn't need to mean lonely.
 We were created to have happy and healthy relationships with the individuals in our lives.
-Our purpose in life is to remain true to ourselves and our beliefs.
 When you do find yourself alone (whether you define that as being single around Valentine's Day or spending a Friday night in) see it as an opportunity to reconnect with yourself.
 Trust in your glorious purpose: you were put on this Earth for a reason so don't undervalue spending time with just yourself!
 One of my favorite scriptures I tend to refer to when I'm feeling a little lonelier than usual is Matthew 28:20: "And be sure of this: I am with you always, even to the end of the age."
 We are never truly alone, are we?